IHE/QRPH.mADX/input/pagecontent/volume-1.md

 ## 1:06.5 mADX Security Considerations

 The mADX Profile does not support the exchange of person-centric health information.
-Therefore, this profile does not specify security mechanisms, such as the ITI Audit Trail and Node Authentication (ATNA) Profile, that would be required were that the case.
+Therefore, this profile does not specify security mechanisms, such as the ITI Audit Trail and Node Authentication (ATNA) Profile, that would be required where is the case.
 Implementers should nevertheless be sensitive to the possibility of approximate personal identification arising from aggregate data derived from small population sets.
 Transport of such data should be safeguarded according to jurisdictional guidelines.
 Person-centric Health Information (PHI) should be de-identified according to jurisdictional guidelines, however recommendations can be found in the IT Infrastructure Handbook De-Identification.

 <a name="other-grouping"> </a>